Pasqg/mdstitch/README.md

 ### Stitching directive

-The stitching directive is by default `@mdstitch[/path/to/file]`.
+The stitching directive is by default:

+`@mdstitch[/path/to/file]`

 In case your markdown should contain already strings such as `@mdstitch[...]`, or you just don't like to type that, the stitching directive can be customized with the flag `-d/--directive <PATTERN>`.